Ajuga Growth and Care Guide

 Overwintering

-Ajuga is winter-hardy in most zones and typically requires no special care to survive the colder months.
-In areas with harsh winters, a light layer of mulch can provide additional protection for the roots and crown.
+Ajuga is hardy in most zones and typically requires no special care to survive the colder months.
+In areas with harsh Winters, a light layer of mulch can provide additional protection for the roots and crown.
 Its semi-evergreen foliage often remains attractive throughout winter, offering year-round interest in the garden.
 For extreme conditions, ensure plants are well-established and adequately hydrated before the first frost to promote resilience.

 Common Pests